wujunhao910/myir-st-tfa/docs/getting_started/build-options.rst

 Firmware update options
 -----------------------

+-  ``PSA_FWU_SUPPORT``: Enable the firmware update mechanism as per the `PSA FW update specification`_.
+The default value is 0.
+   PSA firmware update implementation has few limitations, such as:

+   -  BL2 is not part of the protocol-updatable images.
+If BL2 needs to be updated, then it should be done through another platform-defined mechanism.

+   -  It assumes the platform's hardware supports CRC32 instructions.

 -  ``NR_OF_FW_BANKS``: Define the number of firmware banks.
 This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '2'.